jyztintan/tp/docs/UserGuide.md

 - Note that this feature is only available for the `add`,`clearRealodex`,`delete`,`edit`,`filter`,`list` and `sort` commands.
 - Although the format is `COMMAND help`, the exception is the help message for the clear command.
 Use `clear help` instead of `clearRealodex help`.
-  <br>Exception also includes `help` command where `help help` will simply open up the window as expected
-      and `exit` command where `exit help` will simply exit the application as expected.
+  <br>Any other valid command followed by `help` that is not included in this feature will simply execute the command as per normal.

 <u>Examples:</u>
 <p align="center">